exSnake/deserialize-json-api-consistent/README.md

 }
 ```

+When a relationship has no `data`, no `meta`, and no `links`, it is not created at all (maintaining original package behavior).

-This preserves relationship metadata while maintaining a clean data structure.
+This preserves relationship metadata while maintaining full compatibility with the original package.

 ## Usage